Plan the conversation carefully.

 If The Conversation Turns

-With secure communication, the goal is not to win the whole argument; it is to choose the next honest move the reader can stand behind later.
+With how to state needs, wants, and feelings clearly, the goal is not to win the whole argument; it is to choose the next honest move the reader can stand behind later.
 In Practice Secure Communication, the reader is looking for a practical way to work with secure communication while staying respectful and clear.
 For secure communication, turn the attachment concern into one observable request, one boundary check, and one pause point if the moment becomes unsafe.
-This page can help prepare for secure communication, but it cannot promise the other person's response.
-For secure communication, the useful micro-decision is which assumption about secure communication should stay unproven until there is more context.
-That matters for secure communication, because a confident script can be harmful when the real issue is safety, coercion, or escalation.
-If the other person reacts with fear, monitoring, threats, retaliation, or pressure during secure communication, the page stops being a script page and becomes a support-routing page.
-A line to adapt is: "I am not trying to label either of us; I am trying to make secure communication easier to handle clearly."
-The page works best when secure communication leaves the reader with a smaller decision, not a bigger story about the whole relationship.
+This page can help prepare for how to state needs, wants, and feelings clearly, but it cannot promise the other person's response.
+For how to state needs, wants, and feelings clearly, the useful micro-decision is which assumption about how to state needs, wants, and feelings clearly should stay unproven until there is more context.
+That matters for how to state needs, wants, and feelings clearly, because a confident script can be harmful when the real issue is safety, coercion, or escalation.
+If the other person reacts with fear, monitoring, threats, retaliation, or pressure during how to state needs, wants, and feelings clearly, the page stops being a script page and becomes a support-routing page.
+A line to adapt is: "I am not trying to label either of us; I am trying to make how to state needs, wants, and feelings clearly easier to handle clearly."
+The page works best when how to state needs, wants, and feelings clearly leaves the reader with a smaller decision, not a bigger story about the whole relationship.

-Pattern check: if secure communication repeats, treat the repeat as information instead of arguing harder.
+Pattern check: if how to state needs, wants, and feelings clearly repeats, treat the repeat as information instead of arguing harder.

-Boundary: Use the wording around secure communication only when the situation is calm enough for a voluntary conversation.
+Boundary: Use the wording around how to state needs, wants, and feelings clearly only when the situation is calm enough for a voluntary conversation.

 Do not use this page to label motives, attachment, trauma, or intent.